Introduction

 Many students choose careers in the arts or creative industries, where having tasteful visible tattoos is the norm.
 Students go on to work in all kinds of environments.
 They will feel cut off from society if they don’t see their creative teachers and role models sporting tattoos.

-Certain locations still have not adopted this trend, despite the fact that in some places today, it is just as common to recruit instructors with tattoos as those without.
+Certain locations still have not adopted this trend, even though, in some places today, it is just as common to recruit instructors with tattoos as those without.

-It is regrettable because the majority of educators, including parents, do not object to tattoos and do not believe they have a detrimental impact on students.
+It is regrettable because most educators, including parents, do not object to tattoos and do not believe they harm students.
 Even though tattoos are becoming more widely accepted, many people still have the following opinions about them:

 Tattoos are unsightly or poorly done.